-Last year budget airlines carried almost 70 million passengers to and from the UK but thirty years ago things were very different.
+Last year budget airlines carried almost 70 million passengers to and from the UK but forty years ago things were very different.
 While “well off” passengers were being pampered by the likes of British Caledonian, British Airways and Pan American, the rest could only dream of joining the jet-set until Sir Freddie Laker revolutionized the skies with the first “no-frills” airline, Laker Airways.

 I first heard of Laker Airways when I was just a kid; my parents flew with them on their first holiday together to Ibiza in the early 1970s.
 Laker Airways’ long-haul arm Skytrain however, was launched in the autumn of 1977 and it had just one route; London Gatwick to New York-JFK.
 There were no advanced bookings and most certainly no “online” bookings/check-in’s/apps back then, passengers had to queue up at the airport for their ticket.
 The low-priced fares to cross the Atlantic made Sir Freddie one of the first “celebrity entrepreneurs” of our time.
 Skytrain made a profit within its first year and Sir Freddie placed orders for more wide-bodied DC-10 planes which were the preferred option for Skytrain plus more routes were soon added to Florida and California.